perslab/CELLECT/README.md

 ## Documentation

 Please see our [**Github wiki**](https://github.com/perslab/CELLECT/wiki) for full documentation of CELLECT.
-The Supplementary Notes in [Timshel (bioRxiv, 2020): _Mapping heritability of obesity by cell types_](https://www.biorxiv.org/content/10.1101/2020.01.27.920033v1) also contains relevant information on the methodology.
+The Appendix in [Timshel (eLife, 2020): _Genetic mapping of etiologic brain cell types for obesity_](https://elifesciences.org/articles/55851) also contains relevant information on the methodology.

 ## Acknowledgements

 We gratefully acknowledge the developers of the genetic prioritization tools used in  CELLECT: [LDSC](https://github.com/bulik/ldsc) and [MAGMA](http://ctglab.nl/software/magma).
 In particular, Christiaan de Leeuw and Steven Gazal for their generous support.

-## Authors
+## Contributors

 - Pascal Nordgren Timshel (University of Copenhagen) [@ptimshel](https://twitter.com/ptimshel)
 - Tobi Alegbe (University of Copenhagen/University of Cambridge) [@tobialegbe](https://twitter.com/tobialegbe)